 Complaints / objections

-If you have a complaint or query regarding any skip issues please contact the Street Works team on 01443 494798/494796 or e-mail firstname.lastname@example.org.
+If you have a complaint or query regarding any scaffolding issues please contact the Street Works team on 01443 494798/494796 or e-mail firstname.lastname@example.org.

-There is currently no public register on skip permit approvals in Rhondda Cynon Taf.
+There is currently no public register on scaffolding licence approvals in Rhondda Cynon Taf.

-Further in formation can be obtained viewing our frequently asked questions section below or by contacting us using the details below
+Further information can be obtained by viewing our frequently asked question section below or by contacting us in the details below:

 Tel: 01443 494796 - 494795 - 494794